 The Department of Chemistry at Loughborough University currently comprises 26 research active members of academic staff, together with a number of visiting/Emeritus academics and some 20 members of technical, secretarial and support staff.

-Analytical and separation science is a key area and there are excellent facilities for HPLC, supercritical fluid chromatography and capillary electrophoresis.
+Other equipment includes excellent facilities for HPLC, supercritical fluid chromatography and capillary electrophoresis.
 Equipment pertinent to work in areas related to physical chemistry includes a quartz crystal microbalance, two nanosecond laser flash photolysis systems, near-IR detectors for singlet oxygen measurements, and time-correlated single photon counting apparatus.
 X-ray diffraction equipment includes a Bruker APEX 2 single crystal diffractometer equipped with an Oxford Cryostream and a Rigaku four circle machine equipped with Cu radiation.

 In addition, the strong inter-departmental links across campus means we have a large range of additional, state of the art, techniques at our disposal.
 For example, Loughborough is a pioneer of the equipment sharing agenda, developing the open source equipment database system Kit-Catalogue™ (www.kit-catalogue.com) to facilitate efficient use of equipment internally and externally.
 Relevant items are automatically uploaded to the equipment.data.ac.uk database, and we recently led a two-year JISC-funded project with 10 other UK HEIs to pilot this.
 We are a founder member of the Midlands Innovation initiative, the consortium of the Midlands’ 6 research intensive universities established to facilitate greater collaboration, including the sharing of resources, in order to deliver world-class research and greater regional economic benefit across the disciplinary breadth of the partners.